 “She was very floppy,” Ashley said.

 At Lucy’s eight week wellness checkup in late June, the nurse took note of the weakness but was more concerned by her labored breathing.
-After stepping out for a while to consult with the doctor, the nurse and doctor came back into the exam room and told Ashley and her husband, Bill, that a transport was on its way to take Lucy to Children’s Hospital of Wisconsin's Neurosciences Center.
+After stepping out for a while to consult with the doctor, the nurse and doctor came back into the exam room and told Ashley and her husband, Bill, that a transport was on its way to take Lucy to the Children’s Wisconsin Neurosciences Center.

 SMA, which occurs in about one in every 11,000 births, is caused by a mutation to the survival motor neuron 1 (SMN1) gene.
 As a result, the gene doesn’t produce enough SMN protein and the motor neurons in the spinal cord that transfer signals between the brain and the body’s muscles deteriorate.